shengyp/OCR_Tech/README.md

-Here, we are concentrating on a series of research papers related to OCR-centric technologies.
+Here, we are concentrating on a series of research resources related to OCR-centric technologies.

 Table of Contents